 6-PRU Prudential: A primary insurance carrier, this company owns a big slice of the insurance and annuity business .
 A multi-line carrier, this company has many channels of cash flow.
 Dividend yield: 4.22%

 7-BST: Blackrock Science and Technology Trust.
-This is an ETF, (exchange traded fund) and contains many of the top technology leaders such as Microsoft, Google-Alphabet, Apple and Amazon.
+This is a closed end mutual fund and contains many of the top technology leaders such as Microsoft, Google-Alphabet, Apple and Amazon.
 The trust has gained in value sharply and is a bit expensive due to outstanding performance of its holdings, yet it still yields an impressive 6.10%

-8-BME Blackrock Health Sciences Trust: Structured in the same way as the BST, this is a healthcare and biotechnology fund.
+8-BME Blackrock Health Sciences Trust: Structured in the same way as the BST, (closed end mutual fund) this is a healthcare and biotechnology fund.
 This ETF holds some fo the best healthcare companies in the world and is inexpensive compared to BST.
 It may be undervalued compared to the rest of the S&P 500.
 Dividend yield 5.30%

 9: VZ Verizon: This primary telecom provider has lagged the overall market for some time, though it is a leader in 5G development.
 Dividend yield 4.86%